Short Stories

 Hugo had spent most of his seventy years in the village, and was a contented man, why travel when you believe you already have the best.

-Apart from the birds it was quiet that time of the morning, and was good country, the little dog called Lily knew that, the place was a haven for wonderful smells, especially those left by foxes.
+Apart from the birds it was quiet that time of the morning, and was good country, the little dog called Lily knew that because the place was a haven for wonderful smells, especially those left by foxes.

 Lily hated foxes, had never seen one, but hated them none the less, well hate such as a little dog might have, which lasted only a second.

 Passing the church Lilly stop dead, it was unlike her.
-She barked, a little snappy, this was also unusual for the dog, it took some effort to bark for her.
-Hugo looked down, she had obviously smelt, or seen, something, but what?
+She barked, a little snappy, this was also unusual for the dog, it took some effort for her to bark at all.
+Hugo looked down, she had obviously smelt, or seen something, but what?

 An animal of some sort he guessed.
 The moment was soon over and they went on their way, little did they realise they were being watched from on high.